mj3b/rgds/evaluation/README.md

 This folder contains the evaluation artifacts for **RGDS (Regulated Gate Decision Support)**.

-Together, these files define **how decision quality, governance effectiveness, and AI assistance are assessed** in a regulated, human-governed decision-support system.
+Together, these files define **how decision quality and governance effectiveness are assessed** in a regulated, human-governed decision-support system.

+These artifacts are aligned to the **v2.0.0 whitepaper-defined governance baseline**, including mandatory options analysis, evidence completeness classification, residual risk capture, named human accountability, and bounded AI disclosure.

 The artifacts are intentionally layered.
 They should be read **in sequence**, not as isolated documents.